Great America Committee: History

+As Mike Pence has not been vice president since 2021, according to Brett Kappel, an attorney specializing in campaign finance at Harmon, Curran, Spielberg & Eisenberg, since Mike Pence is not currently a candidate for federal office, he is legally permitted to utilize his PAC to direct donor funds into his personal accounts.
+However, Devin O'Malley, a spokesperson for Pence, stated that the former vice president has taken measures to prevent this, adhering to guidance from the Federal Election Commission (FEC) to ensure that PAC funds are not used for personal compensation.

 Analysis

 Politico noted it was unusual for a vice president to start a political action committee in this manner during their tenure as vice president, and instead they normally fuse their fundraising activities with the Republican National Committee.
 NBC News reported it was the first instance of a political action committee of this nature being formed during an active vice president's tenure in their office.Gomez, Luis (2017).
 "President Pence?
 What Trump's VP is doing to fundraise for 2018 and 2020" Fox News reported the political action committee was created "amid White House turmoil" and "after the so-called 'Comey memo' ricocheted through Washington and effectively resulted in the naming of a special counsel to probe what President Trump once called 'this Russia thing'".
 TheStreet.com called it an "unprecedented and awkwardly-timed political action committee".

 Nine News reported the political action committee formation steps were taken "amid the chaos of the Trump administration".
 Bloomberg News and Nine News pointed out that both Joe Biden and Dick Cheney did not take such an action while serving as vice president.Wood, Richard (2017).
 "Pence strikes out on his own by building electoral war chest" Salon noted these types of political action committees were utilized in the prior election season as a stepping off point to start a presidential campaign, and cited the campaigns of both Marco Rubio and Ted Cruz as recent examples.
 Vanity Fair reported that—amid growing talk of efforts to impeach Donald Trump—Pence "seemingly tried to take control of his political future [...] when he filed paperwork with the F.E.C. to launch his own PAC, the Great America Committee".

 Center for Responsible Politics executive director Sheila Krumholz told Bloomberg News: "Launching a leadership PAC sometimes signals an intent to run for higher office, which in Pence’s case, has been a topic of public interest ever since he was first nominated".